fluca1978/fluca1978.github.io/_posts/2017-10-31-Hacktoberfest.md

 *best practices* such as avoiding ```return undef```, checking that a list return was applied in list context and ensuring un-interpolable strings whenever possible.
 13. [*Perl 6 documentation*](https://github.com/perl6/doc/pull/1594): a short and sweet introduction to *precedence dropping*, something I foundmyself difficult to learn and therefore I thought it was useful for other developers to find already cited.
+14. [*shame on me for Perl6 documentation!*](https://github.com/perl6/doc/pull/1601): after the previous PR has been merged I noted that the web page for the *syntax* documentation was rendering wrong: I mispelled a ```head2``` POD title to ```head 2``` and nobody noticed!
+So this is not a real PR that counts, rather a quick and dirty fix for a horrible mistake I did introduced!

 Here you can [check my Hacktoberfest status](https://hacktoberfestchecker.herokuapp.com/?username=fluca1978).